rei/rei-cedar-vue-2/README.md

 `npm run test`

 Runs [karma](https://karma-runner.github.io/1.0/index.html) unit tests.
-We're using [avoriaz](https://github.com/eddyerburgh/avoriaz) to help with Vue component testing (Vue is adopting this as the official testing utility library).
+We're using [avoriaz](https://github.com/eddyerburgh/avoriaz) to help with Vue component testing (Vue is working on their official testing tools with the guy who made this).

 `npm run e2e`

 Runs [Nightwatch](http://nightwatchjs.org/) end-to-end tests.

+This includes running [Tenon](https://tenon.io/) a11y tests.

 ### Visual Regression Testing

 Check [backstop](https://github.com/garris/BackstopJS) for general configuration questions.

-Our visual regressions audits can be performed against all patterns documented within the patterns site.
+Our visual regressions audits can be performed against all patterns documented within the project's component proving grounds.
 To do so, follow the steps below:

 1. Run the project locally with `npm run dev`
 2. `npm run reference` will create a base set of images providing coverage for all defined patterns.
 Ensure this is run against a clean build prior to any edits.